 There can be no assurance that any collaborators will commit sufficient development resources, technology, regulatory expertise, manufacturing, marketing and other resources towards developing, promoting and commercializing products incorporating our discoveries.
 Further, competitive conflicts may arise among these third parties that could prevent them from working cooperatively with the Company.
 The amount and timing of resources devoted to these activities by the parties could depend on the achievement of milestones by us and otherwise generally may be controlled by other parties.
 In addition, we expect that our agreements with future collaborators will likely permit the collaborators to terminate their agreements upon written notice to us.
-This type of termination would substantially reduce the likelihood that the applicable research program or any lead candidate or candidates would be manufactured and successfully commercialized.
+This type of termination would substantially reduce the likelihood that the applicable research program or any lead candidate or candidates would be developed into a drug candidate, would obtain regulatory approvals and would be manufactured and successfully commercialized.
 Therefore, any such termination could materially harm the Company's business.